 Particles that are quasi-trapped have pitch angles in the drift loss cone and will precipitate within one drift period (often within the SAA).
 Particles with smaller equatorial pitch angles (less than ≈ 6◦) that are lost in the atmosphere within one bounce are in the bounce loss cone (BLC).
 Traditionally, we define a BLC particle if its mirror point altitude is at or below 100 km in either hemisphere.

-In most regions outside of the SAA and its conjugate point in the North Atlantic AC6 will observe a combination of drift and bounce loss cone electrons.
-In the SAA, AC does not only observe electrons that are immediately lost, but a combination of electrons that are in the drift loss cone, bounce loss cone, and trapped (a trapped electron that locally mirrors at AC6’s altitude in SAA will mirror at higher altitudes everywhere else).
+For most energies of particles in most regions outside of the SAA and their conjugate points in the North Atlantic, AC6 will observe a combination of drift and bounce loss cone particles.
+In the SAA, AC does not only observe electrons that are immediately lost but a combination of electrons that are in the drift loss cone, bounce loss cone, and trapped.
+A trapped electron that locally mirrors at AC6’s altitude in the SAA will reflect at higher altitudes everywhere else.
 In the region magnetically conjugate to the SAA in the North Atlantic, AC6 only observes electrons in the BLC.
-Here, if an electron makes it to AC6’s altitude, it might be in the local loss cone and precipitate in the local hemisphere.
+Here, if an electron makes it to AC6’s altitude, it might be in the local loss cone and is statistically likely to precipitate in the local hemisphere.
 Alternatively, the electron can mirror at or below AC6 and bounce to its conjugate mirror point deep in the atmosphere or below sea level in the SAA.
 Therefore, any electrons observed in the BLC region must rapidly precipitate.

 We estimated the BLC region for locally-mirroring electrons in the North Atlantic Ocean using the IRBEM-Lib magnetic field library and the Olson-Pfitzer magnetic field model (Boscher et al., 2012; Olson & Pfitzer, 1982).
-We defined a latitude-longitude grid, with a ≈ 0.5◦ × 0.5◦ grid size, spanning the North Atlantic at 700 kilometer altitude (a typical altitude for AC6), and estimated the local magnetic field strength.
-For each latitude-longitude point we traced the magnetic field line to the southern hemisphere and found the conjugate mirror point altitude.
-If the conjugate mirror point is at or below 100 kilometers, the electron is likely lost and the assosiated grid point is considered to be in the BLC.
+We defined a latitude-longitude grid, with a ≈ 0.5◦ × 0.5◦ grid size, spanning the North Atlantic at 700-kilometer altitude (a typical altitude for AC6), and estimated the local magnetic field strength.
+For each latitude-longitude point, we traced the magnetic field line to the southern hemisphere and found the conjugate mirror point altitude.
+If the conjugate mirror point is >= 100 kilometers, the electron is likely lost, and the associated grid point is considered to be in the BLC.
 Furthermore, a more rigorous bounce loss cone criterion is the conjugate mirror point altitude below sea level.
-In this case, the electron is definitely lost.
+In this case, the electron is highly likely to be lost.
 Since AC6 can measure locally mirroring electrons in the North Atlantic, the spacecraft altitude determines the upper bound conjugate mirror point altitude in the SAA.
 The BLC region estimated by this method closely matches the BLC region shown in Comess et al. (2013, Figure 1) and Dietrich et al. (2010, Figure 3).
 Furthermore, we repeated the same analysis using the Tsyganenko 1989 model (Tsyganenko, 1989), which yielded similar boundaries.

 5 Results

-In this study we answered three questions:
+In this study, we answered three questions:

 1. What is the distribution of curtain widths in latitude?